-This represents the Group's RO 91.1 million (2019 - RO 89.829 million) interest in the joint venture, Zain Al Ajial S.A. which owns 31% of the equity shares and voting rights of Wana Corporate, (a Moroccan joint stock company which is specialized in the telecom sector in that country).
+This represents the Group's RO 96.18 million (2020 - RO 91.136 million) interest in the joint venture, Zain Al Ajial S.A. which owns 31% of the equity shares and voting rights of Wana Corporate, (a Moroccan joint stock company which is specialized in the telecom sector in that country).

-The Group's share of profit for the year in the joint venture amounting to RO 1.675 million (2019 - share of profit of RO 2.183 million) has been recognized in the consolidated statement of profit or loss.
-The carrying value of this joint venture and its results for the year are determined by Group management using the equity method based on management information provided by Wana Corporate.
+The Group's share of profit for the year in the joint venture amounting to RO 4.855 million (2020 - RO 1.675 million) has been recognized in the consolidated statement of profit or loss.
+The carrying value of this joint venture and its results for the year are determined using the equity method by Group management based on management information provided by Wana Corporate.